ctf-itb/ctf-guide/guide/introduction.md

 - Cryptography
 - Miscellaneous

-Each subcategory will be explained in more detail in their own page.
+Each subcategory will be explained in more detail in their own pages.

+### Writeups

+Writeups are step-by-step documentations made by contestants on how to solve certain problems.
+They are written after the competitions.
+There are tons of writeups of different sorts of problems on the Internet.
+These can be your guidelines on solving a similar challenges in a competition.

 ## What's Next

 Most competitions require experience, and what better way to earn some other than joining the competitions themselves.
 But joining a competition right away might be too hard.
 This guide and some other [resources](#External-Resources) may help.
 CTF competitions are regularly posted in [CTFTime](https://ctftime.org/).
-We encourage you to try joining these competitions.
+After every CTF competitions, people usually post their writeups too.
+We encourage you to try joining these competitions and reading other people's writeups.

 ---